Skip to main content

 Medicare Updates on Telehealth Services

-Starting October 1, 2025: Most telehealth services require members to be in an office or medical facility located in a rural area within the U.S.
+Starting October 1, 2025: Medicare will only reimburse most telehealth services if the patient is physically located in a medical office or facility in a rural area at the time of the visit.

 Exceptions: If members are not in a rural health care setting, they can still get certain Medicare telehealth services on or after October 1, including: